RussTracy/Phone-Number-Entry/README.md

 4)	The label and text entry color should be #333; the input border is #808080.
 5)	The placeholder is (\_\_\_) \_\_\_-____ and should be visible as the user is typing into the form: example (2__) \___-____.
 6)	The displayed format for the completed phone number is (234) 567-8901.
-7)	We want to successfully “validate” the password under the following rules: the phone number does not start with a 0 or 1, is only digits, and is 10 digits long.
+7)	We want to successfully “validate” the phone number under the following rules: the phone number does not start with a 0 or 1, is only digits, and is 10 digits long.
 All other entries are not successfully “validated.”
 8)	Successful validations apply a green box shadow to the input.
 Unsuccessful validations apply a red box shadow to the input.
 9)	The field should be re-populated with some value on load.
 10)	On submit, the phone number displayed should be the successfully validated entry the user inputs.